Geely to Sell $1.32 Billion of Volvo Truck Shares

-China’s Zhejiang Geely Holding Group is selling the entirety of its Class B shares in truckmaker Volvo AB that were worth about 14.46 billion Swedish krona .
+Shares of truckmaker Volvo AB dropped as much as 5.9% in Stockholm on Friday on news that China’s Zhejiang Geely Holding Group had sold the entirety of its Class B shares, worth about 14.1 billion Swedish kronor .

 In a statement Thursday, Geely said the divestment is “in accordance with its long-term strategy" and that it will remain Volvo’s second-largest investor with 88.5 million A shares.